 Mulching is an essential part of proper care for azalea bushes and rhododendrons.
 The roots of these shallow-rooted plants need the protection that mulch affords against extremes of heat and cold -- and against drying out.
 Remember, the fact that these plants like a well-drained soil doesn't mean they like to be dry.
 Azaleas and rhododendrons are not desert plants; they like water.
 They just don't like to be sitting in it for long periods of time, which would cause their roots to rot.

-The best mulches for azaleas and rhododendrons are acidic mulches, such as pine straw.
+The best mulches for azaleas and rhododendrons are acidic mulches, such as pine straw (although, as I report in the following article, some experts now dispute some aspects of the concept "acidic mulches").
 For information on other acidic mulch choices, please consult Choosing the Proper Mulch.
 Since mulch eventually does break down and become a component of the underlying soil, you might as well go with an acidic mulch.
-There's no sense in fighting the acid-loving tendencies of azalea and rhododendron plants!
+There's no sense in fighting the acid-loving tendencies of azalea and rhododendron plants.